Working with Projections¶

 function, geoplot

-infer these values for you.
-But when passing the projection directly to
+will infer these values for you.
+But when passing the projection directly to matplotlib

 you must set them yourself.